 Magnetic Materials Research at UCLan is led by Dr. Tim Mercer, a Senior Lecturer in Physics in the Jeremiah Horrocks Institute for Mathematics, Physics and Astronomy.
-The group is also a member of UCLan’s Centre for Materials Science and the Institute of Nanotechnology and Bioengineering.
+The group is also a member of UCLan’s Centre for Materials Science.

 Research in magnetic materials is currently focussed on two themes: